 When will I be able to try again?

 Give yourself plenty of time to heal emotionally and physically.
 Each person’s grief experience is different.
 Once you and your partner are emotionally ready to try again, confirm with your doctor that you are in good physical health and that your body is ready for a pregnancy.
-Following a miscarriage, most healthy women do not need to wait before trying to conceive again.
+Following a miscarriage, most healthy individuals do not need to wait before trying to conceive again.
 You might worry that pregnancy loss could happen again.
-But take heart in knowing that most women who have gone through pregnancy loss go on to have healthy babies.
+But take heart in knowing that most individuals who have gone through pregnancy loss go on to have healthy babies.

 Who can I contact for more information?